Protecting trees and hedges

 Many thousands of trees throughout the district are protected by TPOs.
 The number is added to each year as our aim is to protect healthy trees which are in danger of being lost.
 If you are aware of an imminent threat to any tree, group of trees or a wood, please let us know.

-A TPO is a piece of statute law that comes under the Town and Country Planning Act 1990 and the Town and Country Planning (Trees) Regulations 1999.
+A TPO is a piece of statute law that comes under the Town and Country Planning Act 1990 (as amended) and The Town and Country Planning (Tree Preservation)(England) Regulations 2012.

 The law helps protect valuable trees which contribute to an area's landscape and amenity.
 TPO trees are usually mature, of good form and, most importantly, can be clearly seen from a public area.
 However, other factors are also relevant such as historic value, practical value (for example, screening, sound suppression) and as a habitat for protected wildlife.
 View criteria for issuing a TPO.